pariweshsubedi/OCR-python/README.md

-A OCR software for English language with wx-Python GUI in the frontend.
+A OCR software for English language with wx-Python based GUI for the frontend.

 <b>Dependencies</b>